Seoyul-OH/Count-Min-Sketch/README.md

 I have made minor changes to the code to make it run directly on the bmv2 switch, without comfortable tools such as p4run, p4app or mininet.

+This code works well on both Ubuntu 20.04 and Ubuntu 18.04

-Pre-Installation of dependencies are needed (PI, Behavioral Model (BMv2), P4C).
+Pre-Installation of dependencies are needed (PI, Behavioral Model (BMv2), P4C, and p4-utils).
-They can be downloaded at https://github.com/jafingerhut/p4-guide
+They can be downloaded at https://github.com/jafingerhut/p4-guide and p4-utils at https://github.com/nsg-ethz/p4-utils

 ## Introduction